Ivo-Balbaert/The_Way_to_Mojo/book/3_Basic_building_blocks.md

 In line 2, the type of variable `y` is also inferred to be Int.
 (??
 What happens when you leave out fn main())

+>Note: Mojo warns you when a variable is declared as var for no reason, suggesting to change it to let.

 What happens when?
 ??
 Int is omitted